 - Multiple feature additions/refinements

-Download the new firmware here.
+Download the new UI firmware here.

 Download the TunerPro XDF for editing Atlas here.